 Society has conspired with Hollywood to put two seemingly-sexy psychology terms into our collective consciousness — psychopath and sociopath.
 Psychopath and sociopath are pop psychology terms for what psychiatry calls antisocial personality disorder.
 These two terms are not well-defined in the psychology research literature — hence the confusion about them.

 Nonetheless, there are some general similarities as well as differences between these two personality types.
 Both sociopaths and psychopaths have a pervasive pattern of disregard for the safety and rights of others.
 Deceit and manipulation are central features to both types of personality.
 Contrary to popular belief, a psychopath or sociopath is not necessarily violent.

 The common features of a psychopath and sociopath lie in their shared diagnosis — antisocial personality disorder.
-The DSM-51 defines antisocial personality as someone have 3 or more of the following traits:
+The DSM-5 ((The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, the reference manual that defines the symptoms of mental disorders.)) defines antisocial personality as someone have 3 or more of the following traits:

 - Regularly breaks or flouts the law

 - Can be prone to fighting and aggressiveness

 - Has little regard for the safety of others